rachelng-rpas/openreoc/articles/Record-Keeping Guide/01-overview-casa-requirements.md

 ## Why Does CASA Require Records?

-CASA requires certified RPA operators (ReOC holders) to maintain records for three core reasons:
+CASA requires RPA operators and ReOC holders to maintain records for few reasons:

 1. **Safety**: Records provide a documented trail of who flew what, where, when, and under what conditions.
 If something goes wrong, these records help investigators piece together what happened.